 Contractual uncertainty – non-compete covenant, injunctions, Sudbrook Trading, void for uncertainty – Isoft plc v Misys plc EWHC 2094 (ch); EWCA Civ 229

 Cross-undertaking in damages – successfully resisting ordering of enquiry– North Principal Investments Limited v Greenoak & Ors EWHC 985 (Ch)

 Director’s disqualification – leave for disqualified director to resume acting as a director; acting for director – Re Dawes & Henderson (Agencies) (No 2) 2 BCLC 317

-Executors’ duties – divided executors – conflict of interests – Singapore and Jersey jurisdictions (2010-11)
+Trusts, Executors’ duties – divided executors – conflict of interests – will and charitable trusts – Singapore and Jersey jurisdictions (2010-11)

 Financial Conduct Authority – acted for FCA in August 2019 in obtaining order for appointment of Joint Provisional Liquidators over Allied Wallet Limited by Snowden J; and ancillary costs issues arising thereafter –FCA vs Allied Wallet Ltd 2020 BCC 147; and Re Allied Wallet 2019 EWHC 3805

-Financial products mis-selling acted in Dubai in March 2018 for Kuwaiti client seeking $1bn damages from Bank Safra Sarasin for mis-selling financial products – defended Henderson v Henderson strike out application before Sir David Steel – Al Khorafi & Ors vs Bank J Safra Sarasin & Anor
+Financial products mis-selling acted in DIFC in March 2018 for Kuwaiti client bringing new damages claim vs Bank Safra Sarasin for mis-selling financial products – defended Henderson v Henderson strike out application before Sir David Steel – Al Khorafi & Ors vs Bank J Safra Sarasin & Anor

 Football – purchase of Birmingham City FC – City Code on Takeovers and Mergers – successfully upholding broker’s success fee clause – Seymour Pierce vs Grandtop Holdings – EWHC 676 (QB)